 Have you successfully overcome this challenge?

-When mentioned in college essays, struggles like these are often less concerning when they’re followed by triumph.
+When mentioned in college essays, struggles and challenges like these are often less concerning when they’re followed by triumph.
 What evidence is there that you are happier and healthier today than you were before?
-Spend the appropriate time in your essay to show what life on the other side of this struggle looks like and how you've overcome it.
+Spend the appropriate time in your college essay to show what life on the other side of this struggle looks like and how you've overcome it.

 And most importantly, make sure that you’re proud of what you share and what your story says about you.
 If your story passes that test, the right colleges will appreciate it, too.